cycscarlos/Web_template4/README.md

 <br>

 <p style="text-align:justify; font-size:10px">
-This is a Basic Template which include:
+This is a very complete HTM & CSS Template which include:

-- Background hero image
+- Background hero video
 - Social media icons
+- hero images with animations hover effects
-- Cards Definitions
+- Cards Definitions with animations hover effects
-- Grid of images
+- Grid of images with animations hover effects
+- Use of animations libraries
 - HTML Form for contact
+- etc...
 </p>